Honoring People for their Contributions to Engineering and Society

 Showcase Your Members' Achievements

 The AAES awards program is an important recognition opportunity for our members.
 By championing your members' accomplishments you prove there is value to membership.
-The 2014 awards were presented at the AAES awards banquet in Washington, D.C. on April 28, 2014.
-2015 Award nominations are due October 15, 2014.
+The 2015 awards will be presented at the AAES awards banquet in Washington, D.C. on April 22, 2015.
+2016 award nominations are due October 15, 2015.

 AAES Awards Banquet, April 28, 2014, National Academies Keck Center.
 Award Winners with Nominating Society Leaders.
 Top Left: Randy Over, P.E., President, ASCE; Bruce Rittmann, Ph.D., NAE (Joan Hodges Queneau Palladium Medal); Christine Shoemaker, Ph.D., NAE (National Engineering Award); G. Wayne Clough, Ph.D., P.E., NAE (Kenneth Andrew Roe Award); and Patrick Natale, P.E., Executive Director, ASCE.
 Top Right: Victoria Rockwell, Chair, AAES; and Reginald Vachon, Ph.D., P.E.
 (AAES Chair's Award).
 Bottom Left: Victoria Rockwell, Chair, AAES; Joe Palca, Ph.D.
 (AAES Engineering Journalism Award); and Sandra Magnus Ph.D., Executive Director, AIAA.
 Bottom Right: Hani Henein, Ph.D., President, TMS; Donald Sadoway, Ph.D.
 (Norm Augustine Award); Julia Weertman, D.Sc, NAE (John Fritz Medal); and James Robinson, Executive Director, TMS, (AIME Member Society).